-Use of judgements and estimates^a
+3. Use of judgements and estimates

-In preparing these interim financial statements, management has made judgements and estimates about the future, including climate-related risks and opportunities, that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
+In preparing these interim financial statements, management has made judgements and estimates about the future, including climate-related risks and opportunities, that affect the application of the Group's accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.